richo/snowplow-wiki/Talk-to-us.md

 ## Google Group

+[SnowPlow Google Group] [google-group]

-The [SnowPlow Google Group] [google-group] (aka `snowplow-user`) is a good first stop for a general inquiry about SnowPlow or a specific support issue (e.g. trouble setting SnowPlow up).
+The SnowPlow Google Group (aka `snowplow-user`) is a good first stop for a general inquiry about SnowPlow or a specific support issue (e.g. trouble setting SnowPlow up).
 It's also a good forum for discussions about the roadmap or potential new functionality - as it's more public than just opening a GitHub issue or sending us an email.

 ## HipChat